jmbealer/my-knowledge-base/013.technology_and_applied_science/text-editors/markdown.md

 lines of text.
 **Paragraphs Best Practices** don't indent paragraphs with spaces or tabs.

+### Line Breaks

+to line break inside a paragraph add two space followed by enter

+the is a line break
+testing

 ### Emphasis

  **Emphasis** add emphasis by making text bold or italic.